+Ran SP in the meeting 04/26/2021: Option #b has majority of support. (option a/b/abstain: 12/37/36).
+Rev 2 is developed assuming option (b) as result.

 In the TWT element design for restricted TWT purpose, we consider the current baseline where one Broadcast TWT element can include multiple schedules in respective Broadcast TWT Parameter Set fields and intend to support both cases where the receiver is a legacy HE STA or an EHT STA.